jacebenson/cedar/docs/versioned_docs/version-2.0/how-to/dbauth-passwordless.md

 # Setting up dbAuth to be passwordless

 Security is really important.
 Sometimes you don't want to integrate with a third-party authentication services.
-Whatever the reason, Redwood has you covered with Redwood's dbAuth to authenticate users.
+Whatever the reason, Cedar has you covered with Cedar's dbAuth to authenticate users.
 This is a great option.

 One thing though is now you're collecting the user's login and password.
 If you'd like to not collect that, an alternative is to generate a token in place of the password.
 The only data needed for passwordless is the user's email address.